Long Island: 17th century

-Through Farret (who personally received Shelter Island and Robins Island), Alexander in turn sold most of the eastern island to the New Haven Colony and Connecticut Colony.
+Through Farret, who received Shelter Island and Robins Island, Alexander in turn sold most of the eastern island to the New Haven and Connecticut colonies.

+As European settlers proliferated on Long Island, the ecosystem underwent significant transformation, and the dynamics between Native Americans and Europeans shifted.
+The Europeans cleared vast areas of traditional hunting grounds and introduced livestock that damaged Native crops.
+Europeans also began to encroach on Native land, and this growing proximity heightened tensions.
+This culminated in Kieft's War, initiated by a devastating attack that killed 80 Native Americans.

-In spite of these shifting claims to title and absentee land sales, European settlers continued to purchase land directly from the Indigenous people.
-In 1655 they split the acquired land amongst themselves and continued to search the island for more land for settlement.
-Other parts of indigenous land were bought, areas that are now known as Brookhaven, Bellport, and South haven.
-These purchases occurred on June 10, 1664, the exchange was four coats and what is now $16.25.
+Despite shifting claims to title and absentee land sales, European settlers continued to purchase land directly from indigenous people.
+In 1655, they split the acquired land amongst themselves and continued to search the island for more land for settlement.
+On June 10, 1664, other parts of indigenous land were bought, including present-day Brookhaven, Bellport, and South Haven, in exchange for four coats and 6 pounds 10 shillings – a value that, accounting for monetary inflation through 2017, is currently worth approximately $840.

-The white settlers and the indigenous people lived amicably together for a while.
-During King Philip's War in 1675, the English governor of New York ordered all canoes that were east of Hell Gate to be confiscated.
-This was done to prevent the Indigenous people from helping their native allies on the mainland, who were attacking settlers there.
+During King Philip's War in 1675, the governor of New York, Edmund Andros, ordered that all canoes east of Hell Gate be confiscated.
+This was done to prevent local indigenous people from helping their Native allies on the mainland, who were attacking New England settlers there.
+Notable sachems, such as Tackapousha of the Massapequa, saw their influence wane post-King Philip's War in 1675.
+In the face of escalating tensions between French and English settlers, these Indigenous figures endeavored to mediate and protect their communities.
+However efforts to maintain land rights were undermined by disease, deceit, infringements of land patents, and cultural misunderstandings.

-After the Dutch began to move into Manhattan many of the indigenous people moved to Pennsylvania and Delaware.
-Many of them who stayed behind died from smallpox as North Americans had never been exposed to the disease before, resulting in large scale deaths due to lack of antibodies and natural resistance which Eurasian peoples gained.
+After the Dutch began to colonize Manhattan, many indigenous people moved to Pennsylvania and Delaware.
+Many of those who stayed behind died from smallpox, which spread to North America via European colonists and resulted in large scale deaths due to lack of antibodies and natural resistance which Eurasian peoples had gained with their exposure to the disease.